-

 Plan quality ratings and enrollee survey results are calculated by CMS using data provided by health insurance plans in the previous plan year.
 The ratings displayed are for the current plan year.

-Threshold Requirement
+Threshold requirement

 What is the threshold requirement?